 A session starts when a user enters your application and ends when the user ends the session by leaving the site, or when the user has been inactive for 30 minutes.

 Users vs sessions

 Comparing users to sessions is helpful when you invite new users to an application, when you are expanding a rollout to other departments of business segments or when you want evidence that users are returning to your application.

 The Engagement report distinguishes engaged sessions from total sessions and displays the corresponding engagement rate.
 This measurement helps you see when users are most active and troubleshoot reasons for lower engagement.
 An engaging session is a session that lasts more than 10 seconds and/or has more than one click or other activity events, such as a page change.

 Stickiness is an industry-recognized metric that tells if your app is frequently visited or not.
 It is calculated by measuring the weekly number of users (WAU) in ratio to your monthly user number (MAU).
 For example, if your stickiness is 50% it means that 50% of your monthly users come weekly.

 Time in application

-The URL list displays up to 90 URLs in order of popularity.
+The URL list displays all the pages your users visited in the selected time frame in order of popularity.
 It helps you visualize where your users spend the most time, and which pages have little activity.
-You can sort the URL list by number of visits, number of users, or session time.
+You can sort and search through the URL list by the number of visits, the number of users, or session time.

-Sessions per user shows the number of times the average users visited your application during the selected time period.
-Average session time represents the amount of time users spent during their visits.
+Sessions per user show the number of times the average users visited your application during the selected time period.
+Average session time represents the number of time users spent during their visits.